Orville Jenkins Articles Menu

 It is likely, however, that the western African individuals among the old Somali slaves were not Bantu-speaking but from Sudanic or Atlantic language groups.
 These peoples are quite dark, while the East Africa Bantu tend to be lighter skinned.
 These have all become assimilated, as usually happens in such a situation, into one large general pool of "Gosha" or related groups.

 The physical features of the Somali are also somewhat interestingly more similar to the Semitic-speaking Amhara and Tigrinya.
-There is also some similarity with the Northern Cushitic peoples, more closely related to the ancient Egyptians, represented in the Beja and related tribes a little farther north of the Somalis.
-The Beja do tend to be lighter skinned.
+There is also some similarity with the Northern Cushitic peoples, whose language is more closely related to the ancient Egyptians.
+This group is represented in the Beja and related tribes a little farther north of the Somalis.
+The Beja do tend to be lighter skinned, though they are a genetic mix of various origins from tribe to tribe.

 The ethnic and genetic mix of the Horn of Africa is fascinating and complex.
 Actually, it is difficult to draw definitive generalities, due to the richness of these variations.